Health Focus

 • Form: Creatine monohydrate (the cheapest form is also the best-studied; look for Creapure® certification for purity)

-• Dose: 3–5 grams per day (lower end for women under 130 lbs; higher end for larger, more active individuals)
+• Dose: If you are asking how much creatine should a woman take a day, the science points to a consistent 3–5 grams per day (lower end for women under 130 lbs; higher end for larger, more active individuals).

 • Timing: Timing is largely irrelevant for the average user.
 Post-workout with protein and carbohydrates has modest evidence for slightly better uptake.